ajaykumarp-07/RESPONSIVE-DESIGN-IMPLEMENTATION-USING-UI-UX-FOR-CSS-JAVA-HTML-LAUNCHJSON-/README.md

 *MENTOR*: NEELA SANTOSH

 ##DESCRIPTION:The redesign enhances the UI/UX of an existing website or application using HTML, CSS, and JavaScript.
-The focus is on improving usability, responsiveness, and visual appeal.

-Key Enhancements:
 Modern UI: Clean layout, consistent typography, and improved visual hierarchy.
 Responsive Design: CSS Flexbox, Grid, and media queries for seamless adaptation across devices.
 Better UX: Streamlined navigation, improved user flows, and interactive elements.